-Any Stakeholder who believes, in good faith, that he or she has witnessed or been the victim of harassment, sexual exploitation or abuse should report this immediately to the Ethics Committee (ethics@ctg.org).
-Instances of harassment that are, following an investigation, proven on the balance of probabilities shall result in disciplinary action up to and including dismissal.
+Any stakeholder who believes, in good faith, that he or she has witnessed or been the victim of harassment, sexual exploitation or abuse should report this immediately to the Ethics Committee (ethics@ctg.org).
+Instances of harassment that are, following an investigation, proven to the standard required, shall result in disciplinary action up to and including dismissal.

-(c) Safeguarding
+(d) Safeguarding

 CTG recognizes that our sector is not free from potential abuse and exploitation.
-We are committed to Safeguarding, which we take to mean protecting people, including women, children, and at-risk adults, from harm that arises from coming into contact with our staff or programmes.
+We are committed to safeguarding, which we take to mean protecting people, including women, children, and at-risk adults, from harm that arises from coming into contact with our staff or programmes.
 As such, CTG takes a zero-tolerance stance on all forms of abuse and exploitation.

-To action this commitment CTG will make every reasonable effort to ensure that all Stakeholders, clients and third parties protect all people, but particularly children, at risk adults and beneficiaries of assistance from harm.
-To that end, the company has developed a Safeguarding Policy and Procedure which provides all Stakeholders with effective and clear mechanisms to prevent, detect and report abuse and neglect.
-CTG is aware that various factors, including a lack of awareness of risk, knowledge of abuse, confidence to respond and clear organizational practices in our sector persist and can undermine our safeguarding responsibility.
-The Safeguarding Policy and Procedure's purpose is to empower all Stakeholders with knowledge to combat actions and behaviour which undermine our clients' goals, and which endanger any person's welfare.
+To action this commitment CTG will make every reasonable effort to ensure that all stakeholders, clients and third parties protect all people, but particularly children, at risk adults and beneficiaries of assistance from harm.
+To that end, the company has developed a Safeguarding Policy and Procedure which provides all stakeholders with effective and clear mechanisms to prevent, detect and report abuse and neglect.
+CTG is aware that various factors, including a lack of awareness of risk, knowledge of abuse, confidence to respond and clear organisational practices in our sector persist and can undermine our safeguarding responsibility.
+The Safeguarding Policy and Procedure's purpose is to empower all stakeholders with knowledge to combat actions and behaviour which undermine our clients' goals, and which endanger any person's welfare.
 Any such behaviour is in breach of the high standards required of CTG Stakeholder by this Code of Conduct.

 If you are found to be in breach of CTG's commitment to Safeguarding and the Prevention of Sexual Exploitation and Abuse as outlined in this Code of Conduct and associated policies, disciplinary action up to and including termination will be taken.
-All suspected breaches must be reported immediately to CTG's Ethics Committee (ethics@ctq.org).
+All suspected breaches must be reported immediately to CTG's Ethics Committee (ethics@ctg.org) or via the Whistleblower line.

-(d) Labour
+(e) Labour rights and working conditions

-CTG recognizes and respects the rights of staff to freely associate, organize and bargain collectively in accordance with the laws of the countries in which they are employed.
-CTG recognizes the importance of open communication and direct engagement between workers and management.
+CTG recognises and respects the rights of staff to freely associate, organise and bargain collectively in accordance with the laws of the countries in which they are employed.
+CTG recognises the importance of open communication and direct engagement between workers and management.
 CTG will respect the rights of staff to associate freely and communicate openly with management regarding working conditions without fear of harassment, intimidation, penalty, interference or reprisal.